JDM95aus/OpenSource-TerraCore/README.md

 Imagine a future where every home, community, and village can produce its own nutritious, diverse food.
 Not through traditional farming, but with a quiet, solar-powered appliance that requires no land, minimal water, and creates zero waste.

-The **TerraCore™** system automates the cultivation of oyster mushrooms and transforms this fast-growing biomass into a wide range of familiar foods through a process of mechanical texturization and precise nutrient fortification.
+The **OpenSourceTerraCore™** system automates the cultivation of oyster mushrooms and transforms this fast-growing biomass into a wide range of familiar foods through a process of mechanical texturization and precise nutrient fortification.
 This is not just a new gadget; it's a pathway to resilience, sustainability, and freedom from centralized supply chains.

-## 🚀 The TerraCore™ Project Line
+## 🚀 The OpenSourceTerraCore™ Project Line

-- **TerraCore Genesis Unit (Mk1)** - The current prototype: A proof-of-concept buildable with basic tools
+- **OpenSourceTerraCore Genesis Unit (Mk1)** - The current prototype: A proof-of-concept buildable with basic tools
 - **Future Versions** - More advanced, automated systems built upon the Genesis Unit's success

 ## 📄 License